jrladd/networks/assignments/predictive.md

 This final section will make up the bulk of your report.
 Write well-documented code using NetworkX that helps you answer your research question.
 Plan out the steps before you start, and give some thought to how you organize your report.
 Generally, you will want to calculate some metric or statistic and then describe those results in writing.
 Remember not to rely on your reader to automatically know what you're talking about: the goal here is to both write good code and provide good written analysis.

-Your analysis can focus on any combination of the advanced topics we've discussed in class: multilayer networks, information cascades, epidemics, citation analysis, modeling, etc. Choose the methods and approaches that best help you answer your question!
+Your analysis can focus on any combination of the advanced topics we've discussed in class: multipartite or multilayer networks, information cascades, epidemics, citation analysis, modeling, etc. Choose the methods and approaches that best help you answer your question!

 This section should include a few additional data visualizations---these can be network visualizations, or they may be charts and graphs that illuminate network metrics.
 Make sure all visualizations are explained completely, accurately, and in terms of the data.